DynamoDS/RefineryPrimer/5-algorithms/README.md

 # What are Algorithms?

-As we saw before, a generative design approach involves several distinct steps.
-The types of methods used in each step are very different to each other, so we generally categorise them as follows:
+An algorithm is a process or set of rules to be followed in calculations or other problem-solving operations involving a computer.
+A generative design approach involves several distinct steps with distict kinds of algorithms to encode logic at each step.
+The types of methods used in each step are very different from each other, so we generally categorise them as follows:

 | Step | Algorithm Type |
 | :--- | :--- |